Platform comparison

 - Standardised stage-gate approvals need to be consistent across the portfolio

-- You need a vendor with a proven UK public sector track record
+- You need a vendor with an extensive, proven UK public sector track record

 Side-by-side comparison